Educating for Peace: A Teachers' Conference for Nuclear Disarmament Education

 Teachers play a pivotal role in shaping the minds of future generations and empowering them to think critically on global issues.
 It is the teachers who can guide and invite students to understand the gravity of nuclear weapon issues and the importance of striving for a world free of nuclear threats and nuclear weapons.
 Teachers can inspire young students and help them realize that they – and all peoples – have their inviolable right to live and that no weapons of indiscriminate mass destruction shall deprive them of their precious lives.

 However, there exists almost no opportunity for many middle and high school teachers to gather, discuss, and collaborate on this critical topic.
-The current state of middle and high school education lacks a focused curriculum on nuclear disarmament, non-proliferation, or arms control, leaving students with limited exposure to and understanding of the problem that affects humans’ survival as a species.
+There are currently limited educational resources for middle and high school teachers on nuclear weapon-related topics; the conference will highlight leading scholarship in the field as well as nuclear weapon and security policy resources.
 We urgently need to provide teachers with the resources and support to educate the next generation on this crucial subject.

 Conference Objectives